 7. Save precious countertop space by hanging a kitchen rail with hooks.

-Get the look: Industrial Pipe Wall Mounted Pot Rack, $19.85
+Get the look: Williston Forge Industrial Pipe Wall Mounted Pot Rack, $39.48

 8. Put your label maker to work.

 Your refrigerator might feel like a small enough space to keep organized and tidy.
 However, when it's filled to the brim with produce, dairy products, and the occasional pickle jar, it can feel like the culinary wild, wild west.
-We love how the ladies over at The Home Edit took their love of labels to the next level, even designating each crisper drawer for a certain food group.
-The result: an organized, efficient, and super organized fridge.
+We love how the ladies over at The Home Edit took their love of labels to the next level, even designating each crisper drawer to a certain food group.
+The result: a beautiful, efficient, and super-organized fridge.

 9. Ditch disposable packaging and save space with reusable storage containers.